blegal/Fast_LDPC_decoder_for_x86/README.md

-#
-# WARNING: THIS CODE WAS COMPILED ON MACOS WITH INTEL COMPILER ONLY.
-IF YOU
-#          GET ISSUES ON OTHER PLATEFORM, PLEASE CONTACT ME THROUGH THE FORUM
-#          OR BY E-MAIL (bertrand.legal@ims-bordeaux.fr)
-#

 # Fast_LDPC_decoder_for_x86

-This is the source codes of the fast x86 LDPC decoder published (not yet) in the IEEE TDPS journal, article.
+This is the source codes of the fast x86 LDPC decoders whose description and optimization techniques are published in the IEEE TDPS journal (article is not yet accepted, in major revision state).

 In this git repository we published the source code of a LDPC decoder implementation optimized for x86 target.
 This LDPC decoder implementation